Structure of The OFX and the Image Effect API¶

 Hosts rely on two symbols within a plug-in, all other communication is boot strapped from those two symbols.
-The plug-in has no symbolic dependancies from the host.
-This minimal symbolic dependancy allows for run-time determination of what features to provide over the API, making implementation much more flexible and less prone to backwards compatibility problems.
+The plug-in has no symbolic dependencies from the host.
+This minimal symbolic dependency allows for run-time determination of what features to provide over the API, making implementation much more flexible and less prone to backwards compatibility problems.

 Plug-ins, via the two exposed symbols, indicate the API they implement, the version of the API, their name, their version and their main entry point.